fahimhm/text-analysis/README.md

 Text Analysis
 ------------------

 Many public figures have a chance to give a speech at some event.
 It may graduation or conference or anything else.
-We know some public figures have a strong style that amde them stand out.
+We know some public figures have a strong style that made them stand out.
 In this project, I tried to figure out how Steve Jobs stands out by his speech, compare to other public figure's speeches.

 Installation
 ------------------